About

 Recipe Ingredients

-Nothing says mixed berry crisp more than a combination of berries and that golden brown and delicious crispy oat crumble topping.
+Nothing says berry crisp more than a combination of THREE berries, plus baked with a golden brown and delicious crispy oat crumble topping.
 Here’s what we need to put it together:

 • fresh blueberries – pick up a pint of California Giant blueberries at the grocery store or farmer’s market.